VR-25/acc/README.md

 // If enabled, charging switches that support battery idle mode take precedence.
 // This is only relevant when the switch is automatically determined -- i.e., charging_switch is not set or it has no trailing " --".
 // In other words, this variable is only used when acc is automatically testing charging switches.
+// When set to "no", it has the opposite effect (prioritize non-idle mode).

 // reboot_resume (rr) # Default: false